GraphQL-Training/lightweight-graphql-react/slides.md

 ```

 ---
-class: black center middle
+class: invert center middle

-⚠️ Simple string concatenation, as we do here, will not allow the same fragment
-twice - use a tool such as Apollo or Relay to solve this! ⚠️
+### ⚠️ Simple string concatenation, as we do here, will not allow the same fragment twice - use a tool such as Apollo or Relay to solve this! ⚠️

 ---
-class: blue center middle
+class:  chapter-title center middle

 ## Step 4: Another attribute

-`avatarUrl` added to GraphQL Schema
+### `avatarUrl` added to GraphQL Schema

 ---
 class: has-code